pojntfx/webnetes-book/src/reference/resources-yaml.md

   retryAfter: 1000
 ```

 A signaler signals connections as described in [unisockets](https://github.com/alphahorizonio/unisockets#components).
+It has the following fields:

+- `urls`: An array of [signaling server](https://github.com/alphahorizonio/unisockets#signaling-protocol) URLs.
+Currently, only the first entry is respected.
+- `retryAfter`: An interval in milliseconds after which to try to re-connect to the signaling servers

 ## STUN Server